sale

 Producing goods for the sale season

-Producing goods to be sold during the sale season is the blind strategy of a sick market.
-A short-term solution that passes all the costs on to workers – by creating new slaves – and exploiting the planet.
+Producing goods to be sold during the sale season is the blind strategy of a sick market system.
+A short-term solution that offloads all the costs onto workers–creating new slaves–and exploiting the planet.

-If sustainability includes ethical work, giving a proper wage to those who make our clothes, then the sales aren’t sustainable.
+If sustainability includes ethical work–giving a proper wage to those who make our clothes, then sales, as they are, are not sustainable.

-Prices are often inflated to start with in order to accommodate the expected sales.
-No sales – means more realistic prices during the season, and therefore more affordable items.
+Prices are often inflated from the start to account for expected sale seasons.
+No sales means more realistic prices throughout the season, and therefore, more affordable items.

-We aim to see operators in the fashion field getting in touch to find new strategies to avoid sales.
-Connecting and collaborating in order to give value to the products, setting up a viable long-term strategy.
+We hope to see industry players in the fashion field coming together to find new strategies to avoid sales.
+By connecting and collaborating, they can add value to products and establish a viable, long-term strategy.

-Furthermore, if they all talk about sustainability, they should also make it happen.
+Furthermore, if they all claim to support sustainability, they should also take action to make it a reality.

-Hysteric mass production led us to a broken industry incapable of selling all the tons of items they produce.
-Indeed, the surplus is burned, making room for the next manifestation of this insanity.
+Hysterical mass production has led us to a broken industry incapable of selling the tons of items it produces.
+In fact, to manage the surplus, products are incinerated, making room for the next manifestation of this insanity.

-So, why do niche brands or even high-end designers subscribe to these practices?
-Why do they feel the need to hard-discount merchandise just a few months after its delivery to the stores, devaluing both products and the brand?
+So, why do niche brands or even high-end designers adopt these practices?
+Why do they feel compelled to hard-discount merchandise just a few months after its delivery to the stores, devaluing both their products and their brand identity?

 “This item is new now, but it’s going to be old in three months or less.”
 There is no consistency in that.